-- The violence directed towards women and children remains a challenge - High teenage pregnancy, which represent challenge in bridging the skills gap between boy and girl children - Lack of diversification on economic streams followed by women resulting in limited opportunities - Lack of dedicated programmes for the development of women - Sexual abuse - Improvement of quality of life and status of women in rural and urban communities - Women development and empowerment implementation plan - Lack of entrepreneur skills development especially in the small Business sector
+- The violence directed towards women and children remains a challenge - High teenage pregnancy, which represent challenge in bridging the skills gap between boy and girl children - · Lack of diversification on economic streams followed by women resulting in limited opportunities - Lack of dedicated programmes for the development of women - Sexual abuse - Improvement of quality of life and status of women in rural and urban communities - Women development and empowerment implementation plan - Lack of entrepreneur skills development especially in the small Business sector

-Emanating from the 2014 NDM Women Summit, under the theme "Celebrating 60th Annivesary of the Women's Charter and 20 years of Democracy: Inspire Change", the following progressive resolutions were taken by the delegates.
+Emanating from the 2014 NDM Women Summit, under the theme "Celebrating 60th Annivesary of the Women's Charter and 20 years of Democracy: Inspire Change", the delegates took the following progressive resolutions.

+Issues Resolved Responsible

+Department

-Issues Resolved Responsible Depart- ment HIV/AIDS preva- lence is high amongst young women -Widespread provision of condoms (male & female) -Prevention of mother-to-child HIV transmission (PMTCT) -To collaborate with all stakeholders in eradicating HIV & AIDS, expand HCT and commemorate World AIDS Day DOH NDM Transversal Unit Economic women empowerment -Access finance to support to small farmers -Women's participation in the economy requires diversificationOpportunities in other sectors such as construction remains untapped -Assisst with the registration of companies -Corporative Incentive Schemes (CIS) targets the youth and womenthere must be a market for products -Conduct workshops for Cooperatives in the District on the various funding options -Adopt and strengthen the use of Cooperatives when acquiring goods and services -EPWP programme targeting women -To launch women Caucus MEGA DEDET DTI NDM LED Unit
+HIV/AIDS prevalence is high amongst young women -Widespread provision of condoms (male & female) -Prevention of mother-to-child HIV transmission (PMTCT) -To collaborate with all stakeholders in eradicating HIV & AIDS, expand HCT and commemorate World AIDS Day DOH NDM Transversal Unit

-Issues Resolved Responsible Depart- issues Resolved ment - Municipal Councils to ensure that the full Gender Desk are established in their Councils Weepen Community Builder's Awards to be held once in two years Community Participation -Women Community Builder's Awards to be held once in two yearsWomen to participate in the IDP Outreach where they can raise their issues.
-Women should engage and participate in various for a and further critically engage as to how programmes benefit womenWomen should be involved and participate in all spheres of government (indicate the involvement of women and women should be invilved).
+Economic Accoss finance to support to small farmers MEGA Economic -Access finance to support to small farmers -Women's participation in the economy requires diversification. women -Opportunities in other sectors such as construction remains untapped DEDET empowerment -Assisst with the registration of companies DTI -Corporative Incentive Schemes (CIS) targets the youth and women- NDM LED Unit there must be a market for products -Conduct workshops for Cooperatives in the District on the various funding options -Adopt and strengthen the use of Cooperatives when acquiring goods and services -EPWP programme targeting women -To launch women Caucus - Municipal Councils to ensure that the full Gender Desk are established in their Councils Community -Women Community Builder's Awards to be held once in two years.
+NDM Social Service Participation -Women to participate in the IDP Outreach where they can raise their NDM Transversal Unit issues.
+Public Participation Unit Women should engage and participate in various for a and further critically engage as to how programmes benefit women.
+Women should be involved and participate in all spheres of government (indicate the involvement of women and women should be invilved).
 Increased allocation of budget by Municipalities for the implementation of various community based programmes targeting women including those in rural areas.
-NDM Social Service NDM Transversal Unit Public Participation Unit Gender Main- streaming -Every Department and Private sector must budget for women issues and responded to through all the projectsMunicipalities should mainstream gender within all the directorates -Representation of women in management positions within the municipalities in good progress, though we still need to do more -Career development NDM Departments Local Municipalities Private Sector Government Departments Gender Based Violence -365 days GBV campaign (from 16 days activism) - Sub-programmes - Moral Regeneration - Anti-rape campaign - Human Trafficking campaign - Domestic Violence - Increase in substance abuse campaign especially in Emalahleni.
-Local Municipalities NDM Transversal Unit SAPS DCSSL Poverty alleviation Cooperatives must be involved elegating prejects
+Gender -Every Department and Private sector must budget for women issues NDM Departments Mainstreaming and responded to through all the projects.
+Local Municipalities , i i i i i i i i i i i i i i i i i i i -Municipalities should mainstream gender within all the directorates Private Sector Representation of women in management positions within the municipalities in good progress, though we still need to do more Government -Career development Departments Gender Based -365 days GBV campaign (from 16 days activism) Local Municipalities Violence - Sub-programmes NDM Transversal Unit Moral RegenerationAnti-rape campaign SAPS Human Trafficking campaign DCSSL Domestic Violence Increase in substance abuse campaign especially in Emalahleni.
+Poverty -Cooperatives must be involved cleaning projects.
+NDM alleviation Ileviation -Food security and rural development programmes